shaik1002/biggitlabbomb/doc/update/deprecations.md

 ### OpenTofu CI/CD template

 <div class="deprecation-notes">
 - Announced in GitLab <span class="milestone">17.1</span>
 - Removal in GitLab <span class="milestone">18.0</span> ([breaking change](https://docs.gitlab.com/ee/update/terminology.html#breaking-change))
 - To discuss this change or learn more, see the [deprecation issue](https://gitlab.com/components/opentofu/-/issues/43#note_1913822299).
 </div>

 We introduces the OpenTofu CI/CD template in 16.8 as CI/CD components were not available for self-managed installations yet.
 With the introduction of [GitLab CI/CD components for self-managed users](https://docs.gitlab.com/ee/ci/components/#use-a-gitlabcom-component-in-a-self-managed-instance) we are removing the redundant OpenTofu CI/CD templates in favor of the CI/CD components.

+We introduced the OpenTofu CI/CD template in 16.8 because CI/CD components were not yet available for self-managed instances.
+With the introduction of [GitLab CI/CD components for self-managed users](https://docs.gitlab.com/ee/ci/components/#use-a-gitlabcom-component-in-a-self-managed-instance), we are removing the redundant OpenTofu CI/CD templates in favor of the [OpenTofu CI/CD component](https://gitlab.com/components/opentofu).

 For information about migrating from the CI/CD template to the component, see the [OpenTofu component documentation](https://gitlab.com/components/opentofu#usage-on-self-managed).